Trump Is Afraid His Tax Plan Is Doomed. He Should Be.

 Paul Ryan’s caucus barely inched its resolution across the finish line, amid conservatives’ harrumphing about the inadequacy of its cuts to spending on anti-poverty programs.
 The House budget mandates $203 billion in cuts to domestic spending.
 The Freedom Caucus wanted more than double that; the Senate resolution mandates approximately $0.00 (the resolution does ask the Natural Resources Committee to find $1 billion in savings, but that’s largely a pretext to open up the Arctic National Wildlife Refuge to oil drilling).

 These are not minor differences.
 Rather, they reflect the defining divide – both between Senate and House Republicans and within each of their caucuses.
-While everyone wants giant tax cuts, the party’s right-wing wants to partially offset them with reductions to social spending; the Republicans mainstream wants to do so by ending various tax deductions; and a small, but potentially decisive faction, wants to fully offset them with some combination of the two.
+While everyone wants giant tax cuts, the party’s right-wing wants to partially offset them with reductions to social spending; the mainstream Republicans wants to do so by ending various tax deductions; and a small, but potentially decisive faction, wants to fully offset them with some combination of the two.

-The deep unpopularity of the Republicans’ unifying goal – large tax cuts for the rich and corporations – gives each faction a potent talking point to use against the others.
-Opponents of closing loopholes, like Rand Paul, can point to the Trump’s plan’s enormous giveaways to the one percent, and argue that it’d be obscene to give relief to those fat cats while simultaneously raising taxes on upper middle class families by eliminating the state and local tax deduction (SALT).
-Republican moderates can strike similarly populist notes when resisting the right’s demands for cuts to Medicaid and food stamps; and the party’s few sincere deficit hawks can do the same when asking, “won’t someone please think of the grandchildren?”.
+The deep unpopularity of the Republicans’ unifying goal — large tax cuts for the rich and corporations — gives each faction a potent talking point to use against the others.
+Opponents of closing loopholes, like Rand Paul, can point to the Trump plan’s enormous giveaways to the one percent, and argue that it’d be obscene to give relief to those fat cats while simultaneously raising taxes on upper-middle-class families by eliminating the state and local tax deduction (SALT).
+Republican moderates can strike similarly populist notes when resisting the right’s demands for cuts to Medicaid and food stamps; and the party’s few sincere deficit hawks can do the same when asking, “Won’t someone please think of the grandchildren?”

-But okay: Let’s say the House holds its nose, and agrees to add $1.5 trillion to the deficit, while resisting the urge to take food away from impoverished children.
+But okay: Let’s say the House holds its nose and agrees to add $1.5 trillion to the deficit while resisting the urge to take food away from impoverished children.
 Even in this rosy scenario, Republican tax writers would still find themselves back in the vicinity of square one.
-According to the Committee for a Responsible Federal Budget, the GOP’s initial framework for its tax cuts would add $2.2 trillion to the deficit over the next decade – $700 billion more than the Senate resolution allows.
+According to the Committee for a Responsible Federal Budget, the GOP’s initial framework for its tax cuts would add $2.2 trillion to the deficit over the next decade — $700 billion more than the Senate resolution allows.
 And that score assumed that the final plan would generate $1.3 trillion in revenue by ending the SALT deduction.
-But the White House is already backing off that proposal, in the face of opposition from Republicans who represent high tax states.
-Right now, the ostensible plan is to limit the deduction to individuals with incomes lower than $400,000 – a measure that would only produce $481 billion in revenue over a decade.
+But the White House is already backing off that proposal, in the face of opposition from Republicans who represent high-tax states.
+Right now, the ostensible plan is to limit the deduction to individuals with incomes lower than $400,000 — a measure that would only produce $481 billion in revenue over a decade.
 Meanwhile, the plan’s other major pay-for — good for $1.6 trillion worth of revenue — is the repeal of the personal and dependent tax exemptions, another “loophole closure” that hurts the upper middle class.

 Assuming that they can find agreement on capping SALT and repealing those exemptions, Republicans will still need another $1.1 trillion in revenue raisers or spending cuts, just to meet the formal requirements imposed by the Senate budget resolution.
 If tea party hardliners and GOP moderates band together in opposition to “middle-class tax hikes” of any kind, then the party will find itself more than $2 trillion over the Senate’s deficit cap.

 At that point, the GOP could try to scale back the size of its rate cuts for corporations and small businesses.
 But members of the Freedom Caucus have said that they won’t tolerate cuts any smaller than those already on the table.
-“If the corporate rate is above 20 percent and if the small business rate is above 24 percent I would vote against it,” Mark Meadows, the caucus’s chairman recently said.
+“If the corporate rate is above 20 percent and if the small business rate is above 24 percent I would vote against it,” Mark Meadows, the caucus’s chairman, recently said.

-So: If everything goes according to plan, House and Senate Republicans will soon agree on a budget resolution – and find themselves with a trillion dollar math problem.
+So: If everything goes according to plan, House and Senate Republicans will soon agree on a budget resolution — and find themselves with a trillion-dollar math problem.

 Mitch McConnell would then need to devise a means of making the president’s tax plan more than $1 trillion less generous, while losing a maximum of two Republican votes (assuming Democrats don’t break ranks) — or one, should Cochran’s health sideline him again.

 Tennessee’s Bob Corker has already vowed to oppose any tax reform bill that adds a penny to the deficit.
-Rand Paul is (ostensibly) opposed to any package that eliminates deductions used by the middle class, or lifts statutory caps on military spending – and John McCain won’t vote for any legislation that displeases the Pentagon.
-And then there’s Susan Collins, who is leaning towards voting for the resolution, but has expressed skepticism about the tax plan, itself.
-Shovel more than a $1 trillion worth of vegetables onto a tax plan that’s already unpopular in its present, “almost-all-candy” form, and it isn’t hard to see the Maine senator going maverick..
+Rand Paul is (ostensibly) opposed to any package that eliminates deductions used by the middle class, or that lifts statutory caps on military spending, and John McCain won’t vote for any legislation that displeases the Pentagon.
+And then there’s Susan Collins, who is leaning toward voting for the resolution, but has expressed skepticism about the tax plan, itself.
+Shovel more than a $1 trillion worth of vegetables onto a tax plan that’s already unpopular in its present “almost-all-candy” form and it isn’t hard to see the Maine senator going maverick.

 So, from one angle, this thing looks near-dead already: Corker’s a hard no; Paul and McCain have irreconcilable demands; and Collins is the unsafest of bets.